hiperwalk/hiperwalk/docs/development/index.rst

 Documentation
 =============

-It is very likely that there are new features in the ``main`` branch.
+There are likely to be new features in the ``main`` branch.
-These new features are documentated online in the **latest** version.
+These features are documented online in the  **latest** version.

 Install Requirements
 --------------------

-To generate the current (under development) documentation locally, it is necessary to install all the HiperWalk requirements (see :ref:`HiperWalk section in the installation guide
+To generate the current, under-development documentation locally, all HiperWalk requirements must be installed
+(see :ref:`HiperWalk section in the installation guide
 <docs_install_hiperwalk>`).

-Supposing that all HiperWalk requirements are installed (see *TODO*), the following commands install the remaining documentation only requirements.
+Assuming that all HiperWalk requirements are installed (see *TODO*), the following commands install the remaining documentation-specific requirements.

 .. code-block:: shell